zkochan/zkochan.github.io/_posts/2015-07-20-real-privacy-in-javascript-objects.md

 }
 {% endhighlight %}

-Maybe the code doesn't look beautiful or even logical but now `_qar` and `_qaz` are really private and they are not accessible through `foo._qar`, `foo._qaz`.
+Maybe the later code doesn't look beautiful or even logical but it does make `_qar` and `_qaz` private.
+They are not accessible through `foo._qar`, `foo._qaz`.

 ## Private functions

-The principle of private functions is almost the same with one change, private functions should be executed with the this of the object to which they belong.
+The principle of private functions is almost the same with one change, private functions should be executed with the `this` of the object to which they belong.

 If normally, we would declare private functions like this: